msaelices/whatsapp-mcp-server/README.md

 You should set up your WhatsApp Business API credentials before using this MCP server.
 Please refer to the [WhatsApp Business API documentation](https://developers.facebook.com/docs/whatsapp/cloud-api) for more information on how to obtain the necessary credentials.

+### Environment Variables

+This project uses environment variables for configuration:

+- `GREENAPI_ID_INSTANCE`: Your GreenAPI ID instance
+- `GREENAPI_API_TOKEN`: Your GreenAPI API token

+You can either set these in your environment or use the provided `.env` file (see Installation instructions).

 ## Installation

 ```bash